 Ansible Tower supports integration with Red Hat Insights, which allows Insights playbooks to be used as a Tower Project.

-In Ansible Tower 3.3, the layout of the user interface was reorganized to improve navigational elements.
-With more information displayed at-a-glance, it is more intuitive to find and use the automation you need.
+The layout of the user interface is organized with intuitive navigational elements.
+With information displayed at-a-glance, it is intuitive to find and use the automation you need.
 Compact and expanded viewing modes show and hide information as needed, and various built-in attributes make it easy to sort.

 Custom Ansible environment support allows you to have different Ansible environments and specify custom paths for different teams and jobs.

 Run-time management of cluster groups allows for easily configurable scaling.